MileHacker Logo

 • Minimize waste by avoiding single-use plastics where possible.

-• Use larger water dispensers instead of individual single-use plastic bottles.
+• Use larger water dispensers instead of individual single-use disposable plastic bottles.

 • Carry reusable bags for shopping.

-• Throw away waste in a responsible manner in designated bins, or carry out non-biodegradable waste.
+• Dispose of waste responsibly in designated bins, or carry out non-biodegradable waste.

 Water Conservation Issues